 In addition to IBS, Multifamily Council members hold two other half-day meetings during the year as a part of the NAHB Spring and Fall Leadership meetings.
 Members discuss current issues and strategies for addressing industry problems.
 Council members can also attend numerous other committee meetings, such as the Federal Government Affairs Committee.

-Several local NAHB builder associations offer local councils focused on multifamily housing, affordable housing and/or infill development issues.
-Members can start a local council if one is not available.
+Numerous local NAHB builder associations have active multifamily memberships and/or local councils focused on multifamily housing, affordable housing, urban development, and/or infill development issues.
+Local members can form a local multifamily council if one is not available.

 Multifamily Council members have access to information about award-winning developments and receive discounted application fees for the Multifamily Pillars of the Industry Awards.
 The Pillars Awards highlight creative development concepts, innovative financing strategies, great design, and superior management and marketing in the apartment and condo marketplace.